Taking prescription medication abroad

 You can find this information from your airline or the embassy.
 Get in touch with the embassy in your destination to find out more details about the medication you can travel with and any quantity restrictions imposed.
 You may also need documentation to prove you have to take this medication.
 If you book with a travel agent, they might have more information to hand to help you prepare for travel.

-Do you need documentation?
+Do you need documentation for the medication?

 Once you know this information, you can discuss it with your doctor to obtain any necessary documentation.
 This will include your prescription and a letter from your GP detailing why you need these medications and the drug's generic name and dose each day if you are subject to quantity restrictions.
 Be aware that GPs can charge for this service.